aaqibkhorasi/todo_api/README.md

 - Install jq tool by running 'brew install jq' command

 On Ubuntu:
-Install
+It is possible to perform sudo apt-get install jq however you need to inform the system where to find jq.

-Open your sources file in a text editor:
+1) Open your sources file in a text editor:

-sudo vim /etc/apt/sources.list
+'sudo vim /etc/apt/sources.list'
 Add the following line to the end of that file (note deb is not a command, more info):

 deb http://us.archive.ubuntu.com/ubuntu vivid main universe

-Then re-index apt-get so that it can find jq:
+2) Then re-index apt-get so that it can find jq:

-sudo apt-get update
+'sudo apt-get update'

-Then do the normal install and you should be the proud new user of jq!
+3)Then do the normal install and you should be the proud new user of jq!

-sudo apt-get install jq
+'sudo apt-get install jq'

 Instruction Link: https://stackoverflow.com/questions/33184780/install-jq-json-processor-on-ubuntu-10-04